 Server Job Description: Duties, Skills, Education & Salary

-A server takes customer orders, delivers food and drinks, and ensures a pleasant dining experience.
-They maintain cleanliness, handle payments, and provide attentive service to meet guests' needs.
+A server takes customer orders, delivers food and drinks, and ensures a pleasant dining experience for guests.
+They maintain the cleanliness, handle payments, and provide attentive service to meet the needs of their guests.

 Use our updated server job description template to attract top candidates.
 It covers key responsibilities, essential skills, educational requirements, and salary insights.